ForwardTech-Solutions/prayerSaaS/README.md

 ### todo other
 - move all API hardcodes to environment variables
+- Format emails in email blasts to be pretty

 ### todo long term:
 - figure out how i wanna do prayer groups vs email groups (together or seperate)